Scottish Family Party: Alleged breach of electoral law

-Links to far-right organisations
+Alleged links to far-right organisations

-In January 2023, SFP leader Richard Lucas was interviewed by Simon Crane, a prominent member of the far-right hate group Patriotic Alternative (PA) in Scotland.
+In January 2023, The Ferret reported that SFP leader Richard Lucas was interviewed by Simon Crane, a prominent member of the far-right hate group Patriotic Alternative (PA) in Scotland.
 PA had been targeted by the UK government counter-terrorism strategy.
 Crane also interviewed SFP member and activist Niall Fraser.
 Lucas said Crane used to be a member of the Scottish Family Party (SFP), but left "after discussions with myself led him to the conclusion that PA reflected his ethno-nationalist political stance while the SFP did not".
 Lucas added that he takes "any opportunity to present the SFP to a new audience" and would "probably" speak to PA again.

 In March 2023, PinkNews described the group as "far-right" due to plans to "brick up" the Sandyford Clinic in Glasgow in a protest against gender affirming care.

 Fraser announced in late August 2023 that he would be contesting Margaret Ferrier's MP seat in Rutherglen and Hamilton West.
 According to the Daily Record, "Fraser appeared on a podcast by neo-Nazi group Homeland on which he described COVID-19 as "bogus" and said: "I didn't follow any lockdowns."
-Georgie Laming, campaign director at anti-extremism charity Hope Not Hate, said: "Niall Fraser and the Scottish Family Party say they're standing up for traditional family values, however the truth is very sinister.
+Georgie Laming, campaign director of the advocacy group Hope not Hate, said: "Niall Fraser and the Scottish Family Party say they're standing up for traditional family values, however the truth is very sinister.
 We've found they're cosying up to fascist group Homeland".